-The Global Settings button brings up a list of settings common to all TinyTERM Enterprise connection configurations, as well as general app behavior.
+The Global Options button brings up a list of settings common to all TinyTERM Enterprise connection configurations, and application settings not tied to configurations.

 includes all connection configurations, keyboard and code page customizations, and printer settings saved in TinyTERM.